connieliye/GroupHL/README.md

 - love: Whether the song is related to love or not?
 0: not a love song; 1: a love song

 - mood: Whether the song is in positive mood or sad mood?
-0: a dark song; 1: a happt song
+0: a dark song; 1: a happy song

 - length: This metric indicates how long the song's lyrics is compared with other songs.
 0: very short; 1: very long